adsharma/adsharma.github.io.old/flattools-11222020.md

 ## FlatBuffer as serialization agnostic IDL

-Many popular IDLs mix two separate concerns into one leading to less than optimal results.
+Many popular IDLs mix the following two separate concerns into one leading to less than optimal results.

 * Language agnostic type system supporting enums, types and variants/unions.
 * RPC oriented wire format with backward compatibility as a first class concern